Why do you need a CSCS Consultant?

 This frustrates me as I do not think that proper strength and conditioning should be pay to play, nor do I think the alternative of simply hiring an existing teacher/coach or someone who is "into fitness" is the right way to go about this.

 Most High School strength coaches do great things for their athletes, but they fall short in some regards.
 Typically, this seems to be with proper warm-ups, proper periodization, agility training, proprioception training, and injury prevention.
 The reasons for this is that these things require a good knowledge of the field of Sports Performance- however, all these things can easily be corrected with a qualified strength coach.
-The exciting part is that these concepts have extremely strong correlations to on-field performance, as a result, your teams can make massive improvements in one off-season when you begin to incorporate proper training protocols for some of these difficult concepts.
+The exciting part is that these concepts have extremely strong correlations to on-field performance, as a result, your athletes can make massive improvements in one off-season when you begin to incorporate proper training protocols for some of these difficult concepts.